Think Like a Man Too: Plot

 Cedric finds himself in trouble when Gail finds out that he's been using her card to pay for his expenses, running her up to $40,000 in charges.
 He tries to win it back at the casino, putting it all on his "lucky number" 15.
-While his back turned, Zeke pulls the chips away to leave only one to spare Cedric the loss.
-However, the ball does land on 15, and Cedric is angry at Zeke.
+While his back is turned, Zeke pulls all but one of the chips away to spare Cedric the loss.
+However, the ball lands on 15, and Cedric is angry at Zeke.

 As a last resort, Cedric takes the guys to the club (the same one the ladies are at) for amateur's night, dressing in various costumes to try and win some money.
 This, however, turns into a disaster when Michael sees Candace getting a lap dance; he charges to attack the dancer, leading to an all-out fight between the guys, the ladies, and the dancers.
 They are all put in jail for the night.

 Realizing that the wedding is in a few hours, they all try to call someone for help, but with no luck: Loretta is busy spending the night with Eddie in her room; Gail is already shacking up with Drake (who appears as himself); Bennett's mother has gone to pick up his kid.
 Jeremy sees the way he talks to his child, and is influenced to become a father.
 The guys blame Cedric for getting them into this mess.

 Jeremy decides that he's finally committed to being a father, and Kristen reveals she might be pregnant (though she claims to be a week late), bringing the two closer.
 Zeke apologizes to Mya for everything that's been going on, and finally proposes to her; Mya accepts.

-Loretta is unable to find Michael and looks for him in him and Candace's room and tries getting rid of Candace.
+Loretta is unable to find Michael and looks for him in Candace's room and tries getting rid of Candace.
 Michael overhears her and confronts her, declaring that he will marry Candace whether she likes it or not, and that she will no longer be invited to the wedding.
 Candace disagrees with Michael, saying that he needs to apologize to Loretta, because as a mother herself, she would be heartbroken if her own son did not let her go to his wedding.
 Loretta apologizes, and the three reconcile.

 Cedric packs his bags to leave Vegas; however, with the help of his personal butler, Declan (Jim Piddock), he finds another venue.
 Candace and Michael are married, and everybody celebrates.